The Ultimate Guide to Online Reputation Repair

 Build response lanes before the next issue

 Not every mention deserves the same treatment.
 A delayed-shipping complaint goes to customer service.
-A fake review goes to platform reporting.
-A journalist inquiry goes to leadership or PR.
+A fake review goes to the platform for reporting.
+A journalist’s inquiry goes to leadership or PR.
 A possible defamation issue goes to counsel.

 That separation keeps small problems small.